IceCreamYou/THREE.Terrain/roadmap.md

 ## 1.x

-Is normalizing the elevation data for analysis a reasonable thing to do, or should we stop subtracting the minHeight?
-(It does avoid the issue of dividing by a mean of zero or close to it... but maybe a more useful measure than RSD is 2*SD/range)
-Fitted stdev/RSD of slope is not a meaningful measure since the plane is fitted to the elevation data.
-Would be better to measure R^2 of elev_z and fitted_z
 Implement Median Absolute Deviation (MAD)? https://en.wikipedia.org/wiki/Median_absolute_deviation The steps filter seems to be misbehaving
 Make the custom shader(s) scalable https://twitter.com/VMA3D/status/562631211752112128